 However, most buyers still expect sellers to cover the cost of their agent through a seller concession.
 Sellers that don't offer a concession increase the amount of cash that a buyer needs to bring to the closing table, which could limit your pool of potential buyers.

-Also, not offering a concession might make your house much harder to sell if sellers of similar homes in your area are offering a concession.
+Also, not offering a concession might make your house harder to sell if sellers of similar homes in your area are offering a concession.

 Step 4: List your home for sale